Celebrating Manitoba Artists – with Fairmont Winnipeg

 Eric Ouimet

-Eric Ouimet was raised on a farm near the small community of Ste-Agathe in southern Manitoba.
-It's no wonder the open sky and small-town imagery is often reflected in his work.
-Eric graduated from l'Universite de Saint-Boniface in Communications and Multimedia (2001) and has since worked in television as an award-winning motion graphics designer.
-He has created logos/branding for a number of western Canadian companies.
+Eric was raised on a farm near the small community of Ste.
+Agathe in southern Manitoba.
+The prairie landscape and wide-open skies, as well as Winnipeg’s historic urban architecture, continue to inspire his work.
+Eric graduated from l’Universite de Saint-Boniface in Communications and Multimedia and has since worked in television as an award-winning motion graphics designer.

 Weldon Neufeld